KGUN 9NewsCommunity Inspired JournalismNorthside News

 Posted

 TUCSON, Ariz.
-(KGUN) — As part of National Homeless Persons' Memorial Day, Primavera Foundation, along with city leaders, clergy, and Tucson community members, are hosting an annual ceremony to commemorate the lives of those who died while living on the streets.
+(KGUN) — As part of National Homeless Persons' Memorial Day, Primavera Foundation, along with city leaders, clergy, and Tucson community members, hosted an annual ceremony Monday evening to commemorate the lives of those who died while living on the streets.

 Since 1983, Primavera Foundation has focused on addressing the root causes of homelessness, including services such as shelters and intervention and prevention programs.